HSBNE/hsbne.github.com/admin/rules.md

     2. A member of the management committee must be a fully paid member of the association.
-    3. At each annual general meeting of the association, the members of the management committee must retire from office, but are eligible, on nomination, for re-election.
+    3. At each annual general meeting of the association, the members of the management committee agree to retire from office at a date no more than two months after the AGM.
+	During this time the outgoing management committee members will hand over policies and procedures as necessary to train the incoming executive.
     4. A member of the association may be appointed to a casual vacancy on the management committee under rule 21
     5. A member may not hold the same position on the management committee for